 Growing out of previous public health activities, his first research project offers a phenomenological exploration of long-term heroin users’ recovery from addiction in a mining community in southwest China.
 He is currently studying psychoanalysis and participating in videoconferencing exchanges with Chinese psychotherapists in preparation for a new research project that will investigate the reception of Freud in China.

 “Idling in Mao’s Shadow: Heroin Addiction and the Contested Therapeutic Value of Socialist Traditions of Laboring.”
 Culture, Medicine and Psychiatry, 2016, 1-20.

 “What’s in the ‘Treatment Gap’?
-Ethnographic Perspectives on Addiction and Global Mental Health from China, Russia and the United States” (2014; with William Garriot and Eugene Raikhel) Medical Anthropology, 2014 33(6).
+Ethnographic Perspectives on Addiction and Global Mental Health from China, Russia and the United States” (with co-authors William Garriot and Eugene Raikhel) Medical Anthropology, 2014 33(6).